What is a mammary tumor?

-A mammary tumor develops as a result of abnormal replication of the cells that make up the breast tissue.
+A mammary tumor develops because of abnormal reproduction of the cells that make up the breast tissue.
 Mammary tumors can be benign (non-cancerous) and malignant (cancerous).
 The two forms of the disease have different diagnostics, treatments, management, and prognosis.

 There are several different types of mammary tumors, with carcinomas being the most common.
 Carcinomas arise from epithelial (skin) cells, tubules of the mammary glands, or other cells found in the mammary chain.